wragge/dxlab-tribune/docs/_negatives/title_word_frequencies.md

+---
-# Word frequencies in titles
+title: Word frequencies in titles
+layout: page
+---

 This is just a first and somewhat kludgey attempt to look at frequencies in the titles of items in the Tribune collection.